RR218/Cari/README.md

 or
 cari foo -f bar -c
 ```
-### To change syntax highlighting theme
+## To change syntax highlighting theme
 find available themes at:
 ```
 https://pygments.org/styles/
 ```
-#### Using a code editor, replace the default nord theme with the themes of your choosing at line number 61 of cari.sh
+Using a code editor, replace the default nord theme with the themes of your choosing at line number 61 of cari.sh <br>
 ![Example](https://github.com/RR218/Cari/blob/main/images/screenshot2.png) <br>
 eg. from nord to paraiso-dark:
 ```